Nickurama/Snake/taskell.md

 ## To Do

 - SnakeAI
-- Code cleanup
+- Easier input
-- --- MILESTONE ---
 - Documentation
+- Javadoc
 - UML
 - Report